 How can IncParadise help me?

 Do you need somebody to do the Reinstate for you?
 IncParadise can help you.
 We’ll help you in finding the reasons your business has fallen out of good standing and will help you take the required actions to return it to full status.
 We will help you in contacting the Secretary of State.
 We will examine your filing and decide how to reinstate your company, including the cost.
-Moreover, we will help you in completing the required documents, and get them to you for signature.
+Moreover, we will help you to complete the required documents, and get them to you for signature.
 Once we have all the required documents, we will file the Reinstatement with the Secretary of State or other relevant state offices.

 IncParadise can help restore your company to good standing after it has been dissolved or voided by the state for failure to meet its good standing requirements.